What type of vitamin C supplement is best? By Dr Levy MD

 It should first be emphasized that all of the forms of vitamin C share the characteristic of having a positively-charged cation and a negatively-charged anion, in the dissolved form.
 What all forms of vitamin C have in common is that they are all composed of an ascorbate anion.
-In fact, it is the ascorbate anion that is the electron-donating, clinically active portion.
+In fact, it is the ascorbate anion that is the electron-donating, active portion.
 It’s the ability of the ascorbate anion to bond with different types of cations that enables many different forms of vitamin C supplements to be produced.
 The most popular cations include various minerals and a fatty acid called palmitate.
 These companion cations also have significant biological impacts, and this needs to be considered when choosing the best form of vitamin C supplementation for both short-term and long-term needs.

 Bowel Tolerance Factor

 This is the cheapest, most regular form of vitamin C supplement available.
-But that does not mean that it’s the best form when it comes to absorption and bioavailability.
+But that does not mean that it’s the best form when it comes to absorption.
 Ascorbic acid is a desirable form of vitamin C to take if there is no concern with stomach upset.
 Since ascorbic acid is “acidic” then this form of vitamin C is often associated with a low bowel tolerance factor and when taken at mid to high doses commonly triggers stomach discomfort, stomach upset and an intestinal flushing.
 So, if you have a sensitive stomach, history of ulcer, colitis, IBS or any form of gut condition or inflammation then this is not a preferable form of vitamin C.

 The lion's share of all forms of vitamin C come as mineral ascorbates and the most common mineral ascorbates used in vitamin C supplementation include: